Geometric aspects of representation theory for {DG} algebras: answering a question of Vasconcelos: DG Modules

-Assume that $A$ is noetherian.
-Then $M$ is a \emph{semidualizing} DG $A$-module if $M$ is homologically finite and the homothety morphism $\chi^A_M\colon A\to\Rhom[A]{M}{M}$ is a quasiisomorphism.
-Let $\s(A)$ denote the set of shift-isomorphism classes in $\catd(A)$ of semidualizing DG $A$-modules, that is, the set of equivalence classes of semidualizing DG $A$-modules under the relation $\sim$ from Notation~\ref{notn111229a}. \end{defn}
+Assume that $A$ is homologically degree-wise noetherian.
+Then $M$ is a \emph{semidualizing} DG $A$-module if $M$ is homologically finite and the homothety morphism $\chi^A_M\colon A\to\Rhom[A]{M}{M}$ is an isomorphism in $\catd(A)$.\footnote{Note here that the existence of a semidualizing DG $A$-module forces $A$ to be homologically bounded.
+Conversely, if $A$ is homologically bounded, then it has a semidualizing DG $A$-module, namely, $A$ itself.
+See, e.g., \cite{altmann:sdmtp}.} Let $\s(A)$ denote the set of shift-isomorphism classes in $\catd(A)$ of semidualizing DG $A$-modules, that is, the set of equivalence classes of semidualizing DG $A$-modules under the relation $\sim$ from Definition~\ref{DGK2'}.
+Over the ring $R$, semidualizing DG $R$-modules are called \emph{semidualizing complexes}; in this setting, we let $\s_0(R)$ denote the set of isomorphism classes of semidualizing $R$-modules, which is naturally a subset of $\s(R)$. \end{defn}

-The following base-change results are used in the passage from $R$ to $U$ in our proof of Theorem~\ref{cor111115a}.
+The following base-change construction is used in the passage from $R$ to $U$ in our proof of Theorem~\ref{cor111115a}.

 \begin{disc} Let $A\to B$ be a morphism of DG $R$-algebras, and let $M$ and $N$ be DG $A$-modules.
 The ``base changed'' complex $\Otimes[A]BM$ has the structure of a DG $B$-module by the action $b(\Otimes[] {b'}m):=\Otimes[]{(bb')}{m}$.
 This structure is compatible with the DG $A$-module structure on $\Otimes[A]BM$ via restriction of scalars.
-Furthermore, this induces a well-defined operation $\catd_+(A)\to\catd_+(B)$ given by $M\mapsto\Lotimes[A]BM$.
+Furthermore, this induces a well-defined operation $\catd(A)\to\catd(B)$ given by $M\mapsto\Lotimes[A]BM$.